This is where a mentor comes in. They’re essential in helping you manage your career. A great mentor does the following:

 Start the Relationship

-Don’t lead with asking them to be your mentor.
+Don’t lead by asking them to be your mentor.
 Instead, focus on building a relationship.
 Connect with people online and in-person and stay engaged with them.

 As you develop rapport, be respectful and don’t ask for much.
 Just focus on being yourself and providing whatever value you can.
 For example, send your mentor ideas for a specific project he mentioned he’s working on.